 MATH 1135 Allied Health Mathematics 3 credits Prerequisite: Student must meet one of the following criteria to register for this course: 1) Two years of College prep math with a grade of C or higher.
-2) Appropriate score on the College placement test 3) MATH 117 or above

-This course introduces math topics used in allied health fields.
+2) Appropriate score on the College placement test 3) MATH 117 or above or MATH 1117 or above This course introduces math topics used in allied health fields.
 The topics covered include metric system, household (English) system, conversion factors, medical dosage calculations, pediatric dosages, solutions, infusions, and abbreviations.